pressbooks/pressbooks/readme.txt

 == Changelog ==

 = 2.5.4 =
+* Added a warning message when users upload a cover image above the recommended size.
 * Fixed an issue where chapters were being number in mPDF TOCs regardless of user preference (props to @bdolor for the fix and to @sswettenham for the bug report).

 = 2.5.3 =